jennahopeclem/social-network-api/README.md

 ## Description

-This assignment required an API for a social network application where users are able to share their thoughts.
+This assignment required me to build out an a social network API application where users are able to share their thoughts.
 Though, one of the requirements was to react to friends' thoughts, I was unable to get that far given the timeline of the course and it's coming to an end.

+In this assignment, I learned a better understanding of Insomnia, where data is transformed from the controllers and applied to the routes in order to produce, edit and delete data from Insomnia.
+I overcame many challenges when it came to the user and thought controllers, and overall I feel more confident using a NoSQL database.

 ## User Story
 AS A social media startup